lewisnyman/lewisnyman.co.uk/src/_posts/2017-06-15-stop-clock-watching-measure-effectiveness-not-hours.md

 ---
 layout: post
 title: Stop clock watching.
 Measure effectiveness not hours.
+published: true
 ---

+<p class="intro">A productive day is still measured by how many hours you spend at your desk.
+We believe the best way to measure and reward productivity is to focus on output, and we give people the freedom to manage their work day themselves.
+Here’s why, and six ways to change your culture to do the same.</p>

 When Convivio launched one year ago, we wanted to create a workplace that supports a good lifestyle.
-It's part of our collective ambition that we all have a happy, fulfilling life; and do high quality work.
+It’s part of our collective ambition that we all have a happy, fulfilling life — and do high quality work.

 One cornerstone of that is distributed working, we don't rent permenant office space, everyone is free to live where is best for them.
 We also take that a step further, that we call [free-range working](https://blog.weareconvivio.com/free-range-working-an-introduction-27eb178db97c) which allows freedom of location and time.